The number "666" in the book of Revelation

 examples of magical thinking.
 People everywhere believe that things

-associated with other things, through actual contact or just some
+[which are] associated with other things, through actual contact or just some

 similarity, have causal relationships even over space and time.
 Things

 associated with good events or great people can bring good fortune; things

 associated with failure, disastrous events or evil people carry some of that

 He suggests that the "number of the beast" in Revelation 13 does not refer to

 Satan, but to one of many beasts mentioned in that book.
 He said:

 " 'Revelation' is a complex and confusing book, and is rarely read